-We use data from PJM's Regional Transmission Expansion Plan (RTEP) to construct a set of transmission spending variables.
+We use data from PJM's transmission planning process (RTEP) to construct a set of transmission spending variables.
 These data are publicly available from PJM and include all transmission projects that were identified by or proposed to PJM from 2003 to 2024.

 These spending measures capture transmission spending that is nearby the generator receiving the second study.
 The RTEP project descriptions list the affected substations, and these are the locations to which we assign transmission spending.
-For each generator, we create four sets of transmission spending variables by aggregating projects in geographic proximity to the generator's POI substation.
+For each generator, we create four sets of transmission spending variables by aggregating transmission projects in geographic proximity to the generator's POI substation.
 The first three sets of measures aggregate total investment at substations located within 10km, 20km, and 50km of the POI.
-If a single project involves construction at multiple substations within the relevant area, it is counted only once.
+If a single transmission project involves construction at multiple substations within the relevant area, it is counted only once.

 For the fourth measure, we define regions by clustering substations based on the similarity of their local wholesale electricity prices.
 Each generator is then assigned the transmission investment associated with its corresponding region.
-Wholesale prices are measured as the average of hourly real-time locational marginal prices (LMPs) at each substation, using data from the 5th, 15th, and 25th of each month over the study period.
-We apply a hierarchical k-means clustering algorithm that groups substations into 50 regions based on two dissimilarity measures: geographic proximity and wholesale market prices.
+Wholesale prices are measured as the average of hourly real-time Locational Marginal Prices (LMPs) at each substation, using data from the 5th, 15th, and 25th of each month over the study period.
+To construct the regions, we apply a hierarchical k-means clustering algorithm that groups substations into 50 regions based on two dissimilarity measures: geographic proximity and wholesale market prices.
 Both measures are normalized by their maximum values to ensure comparability.
 We assign equal weights to LMP similarity and spatial distance.
 This approach ensures that the resulting clusters reflect both electrical and geographic proximity.
-Our results are robust to alternative specifications, including increasing the LMP similarity weight to 60 percent and adjusting the number of regions to 40 or 60.
+Our results are robust to alternative specifications, including increasing the LMP similarity weight to 60% and adjusting the number of regions to 40 or 60.

 When constructing these measures, we only include RTEP investments with operation dates between three years before and one year after the study issue date.
-We include projects that are within a year of their operation date because these are often accounted for in the estimated network upgrade costs.
-We do not include projects that began operation more than three years before because we expect other generators to have entered in the interim and eroded the benefits from these older investments.
+We include RTEP projects that are within a year of their operation date because these projects are often accounted for in the estimated network upgrade costs.
+We do not include RTEP projects that began operation more than three years before the study issue date because we expect other generators to have entered in the interim and eroded the benefits from these older transmission investments.
 For the same reason, we include total entry in the geographic area corresponding to the spending variables as a control variable in these regressions.
-Our measure of entry is the MW that entered the PJM queue in that geography in the three years before the study issue date.
+Our measure of entry is the MW that entered the PJM queue in that geography in the three years prior to the study issue date.

-Finally, from each transmission spending measure, we create four indicator variables that capture different levels of spending.
-These bins are below the 50th percentile, the 50th-75th percentile, the 75th-90th percentile, and above the 90th percentile.
+Finally, from each transmission spending measure we create four indicator variables that capture different levels of spending.
+These bins are below the 50th percentile, the 50th to 75th percentile, the 75th to 90th percentile, and above the 90th percentile.
 In the analysis, we include the top three bins, so coefficients should be interpreted relative to spending levels below the median.

-Analysis with Transmission Owner (TO)-Owned Generation Capacity
+Analysis with Transmission Owner-Owned Generation Capacity

-To examine the spatial heterogeneity in network upgrade costs, we construct a measure of the generation capacity owned by each TO.
+To examine the spatial heterogeneity in network upgrade costs, we construct a measure of the generation capacity owned by each transmission owner (TOs).
 In PJM, TOs are responsible for conducting the engineering studies and issuing them on PJM's behalf.
 Some TOs own generation assets, which could create a conflict of interest.
-New generators typically have lower marginal costs of production, which may suppress electricity prices and reduce revenues for incumbents, including those owned by TOs.
+New generators typically have lower marginal costs of production, which may suppress electricity prices and reduce revenues for incumbent generators, including those owned by TOs.